tp86/modal.lxl/README.md

 Modes only in DocView.

-Inspired by vim keybindings, but compatibility with vim or supporting vim features is not a goal.
+Inspired by vim and kakoune keybindings, but compatibility with or supporting features of either is not a goal.